vasilakisfil/Introspected-REST/README.md

 header and the server responds with `Content-Type` response header, denoting the selected representation.
 However the key difference is that for each principal Media Type, it should also negotiate for the MicroTypes to be used with it.
-For that, we will employ the Media Type parameters, is a rarely used mechanism:
+For that, we will employ the Media Type parameters, a rarely used mechanism:

 >  Media types MAY elect to use one or more media type parameters, or
 >   some parameters may be automatically made available to the media type